bredele/vomit/README.md

 ### function

-Functions are at the core of JavaScript.
+Functions are at the JavaScript first class objects.
 Would be bummer to not add a function as a vomit element isn't?

 ```js